twnzl/nanium/README.md

 ### Execute a service

-No mather if you are in the node script that hosts the service or in the browser - it is always the same, and you do not need to care about:
+No matter if you are in the node script that hosts the service or in the browser - it is always the same, and you do not need to care about:

 ```ts